Gemcitabine (Generic Name)

 About This Drug

 Gemcitabine is used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (Most Common)

 - Fluid retention.
-You may experience swelling of your arms, legs, face, chest or abdomen
+You may have swelling of your arms, legs, face, chest or abdomen

 - Raised, red rash on arms, legs, back, or chest